Theatre

 General Remarks

-For all majors offered in the Theatre & Dance Department students must earn a minimum grade of "C" in those courses required in the major area in order to make satisfactory progress.
+For all majors offered in the Department of Performing Arts, students must earn a minimum grade of "C" in those courses required in the major area in order to make satisfactory progress.
 If a grade of "C-" or lower is earned, the course must be repeated.

 Theatre majors must select one area of concentration below: